2017 People's Climate March

-The People's Climate March was a protest which took place on Washington, D.C.'s National Mall, and among 1 million locations throughout the United States, and locations outside the U.S., on April 29, 2017.
-The organizers, the People's Climate Movement, announced the demonstration in January 2017 to protest the environmental policies of then-U.S. President Donald Trump and his administration.
-The protests were held at the end of his first 100 days as president, during stormy weather across the U.S. There were an estimated 200,000 participating in the D.C. march.
+The People's Climate March was a protest which took place on Washington, D.C.'s National Mall, and at locations throughout the United States on April 29, 2017.
+The organizers were the People's Climate Movement.
+They announced the demonstration in January 2017 to protest the environmental policies of the then U.S. President Donald Trump and his administration.
+The protests were held at the end of his first 100 days as president, during stormy weather across the U.S. There were an estimated 200,000 participants in the D.C. march.

 Locations across the United States

 The event in Augusta, Maine was organized by the Natural Resources Council of Maine and took place outside the Maine State House.
 Dylan Voorhees, director of the organization's Climate and Clean Energy Project, spoke at the rally.

-The event in Boston was organized by Boston People's Climate Mobilization, specifically by Lisa Young of the Better Future Project in Cambridge, Massachusetts.
+The event in Boston was organized by Boston People's Climate Mobilization, with special efforts from Lisa Young of the Better Future Project, Cambridge, Massachusetts.